|Pizza for Five and the Dog Photo courtesy John Herschenrider|

 - Vegetable Oil - One oil fits all.
 A gallon lasts us about a month and a half.

 - Vinegar - Balsamic, apple and white.
 Like to make berry vinegar, eventually.

 - Cheese - A friend, who saw us carting 100lbs down the dock, said, "I know what you're not going to be doing!"
 About 1lb per person per week.

 - Dried Fruits - These come out far cheaper than fresh (in AK), since you're not paying for water.
 We have probably 250lbs in 4g buckets, some of which goes into wine.

 - Peanut Butter and Almonds - Nuts, to you.
+Expensive, so 50lbs?